 In the middle of the isle, there is a grass field about 316,320 square yards.
 It features education and training facilities and camping sites.
 The island also has a swimming pool and water-sports facilities for motorboats and water skiing, as well as a theme park with a merry-go-round, shooting range, and roller skating rink.
 Lodging facilities such as resort villas and bungalows are available for visitors to stay on the island.

-3 hours is about enough for us.
-But if we’re bringing Achita we will probably need the whole day because she will want to play in the playground and the play area.
-There is also Halal Restaurant in the island and a moslem praying area, next to the kids club.
+We had 3 hours to explore Nami island including ferry in and out.
+3 hours was about enough for us.
+But if we’re bringing Achita we would probably need the whole day because she would want to play in the playground and the play area.
+There was also Halal Restaurant in the island and a moslem praying area, next to the kids club.

-I can inagine Nami island will be the most pretty in autumn and winter.
+I could imagine Nami island will be the most pretty in autumn and winter.

 We arrived back in Seoul around 8pm as the traffic coming back to Seoul was bad.
-We asked to be dropped of in Hongik uni station as we want to explore Hongdae, known for its urban arts and indie music culture, clubs and entertainments.
-The area is located in Mapo-gu in the western end of Seoul, stretching from Seogyo-dong to Hapjeong-dong.
-The vibe is similar to Harajuku.
-We were there until amost midnight and the restaurant and shop is still open.
-There is also halal retaurant in the area.
+We asked to be dropped off in Hongik university station as we want to explore Hongdae, known for its urban arts and indie music culture, clubs and entertainments.
+Hongdae is located in Mapo-gu in the western end of Seoul, stretching from Seogyo-dong to Hapjeong-dong.
+The vibe was pretty similar to Harajuku.
+We were there until almost midnight and the restaurant and shops were still open.
+There were also halal restaurants in the area.